-The program, which only starts in the summer, begins with a one-year certificate.
+The program, which only starts once a year in the summer, begins with a one-year certificate.
 You can then go on to get an associate's degree (with four additional classes) for transfer.
 The program is fine tuned to meet real-world needs.
 Three utility companies, Evergy (KCPL), Independence Power & Light, and Platte-Clay Electric Cooperative, are on the MCC-BTC advisory board for course content.